In this article

 Where to Buy an Indiana Fishing License

-Online at in.gov/dnr is the fastest option.
+Online through the Indiana DNR (opens in a new tab) is the fastest option.
 Licenses generate immediately as digital documents or printable PDFs and can be shown on your phone.

 License vendors include Bass Pro Shops, Cabela's, Gander Outdoors, most Walmart locations, and hundreds of independent bait shops.
 Look for the DNR license agent sign.